Scientific journals these days are overflowing with ground-breaking research on the lymphatic system.

 Note: The lymphatic system drains the body during the day with physical movements, such as exercise, and the subtle brain and central nervous system lymph channels drain at night, during sleep.
 Thus, I suggest taking some of the lymph support before bed and first thing in the morning.
 (3) Exercise and hydration are also key during the lymph cleanse period.

-Step 1: Manjistha – to support the lymph and liver.
+Step 1: Manjistha – to support the lymphatic system and the liver.

 Step 1 Directions: Take 2 capsules in the AM and 1 before bed.